 By Danielle "Diva Q" Bennett

-The queen of BBQ has outdone herself with this one -- this prime rib is mouthwatering and perfect for a lazy Sunday dinner.
+The queen of BBQ has outdone herself with this one.
 This recipe comes from Diva's deliciously diverse BBQ cookbook, Diva Q's Barbecue, and is perfect for a stellar Sunday dinner.

 4Activating this element will cause content on the page to be updated.